-The Strategic Research Council (SRC) at the Academy of Finland grants national matching funds to sites of research based on projects that have received funding under the Societal Challenges priority of Horizon 2020, the EU Framework Programme for Research and Innovation.
+The Strategic Research Council (SRC) established within the Academy of Finland grants national matching funds to sites of research based on projects that have received funding under the Societal Challenges priority of Horizon 2020, the EU Framework Programme for Research and Innovation.

 The deadline for applications is 22 October 2019 at 16.15 local Finnish time.
-The SRC will decide in November 2018 on applications submitted during the period 1 Jan 2018–31 Oct 2018.
+The SRC will decide in November 2019 on applications submitted during the period 1 January–22 October 2019.
 The funding will be granted according to a separately agreed, consistent rate covering no more than 75 per cent of the funding shortfall.
 The reimbursement rate will be decided in proportion to available funds and the total funding applied for.
 Applicants may use a single application to apply for a compensation for funding shortfalls in several EU projects.
-The shortfall and funding applied for must come to a minimum of 10,000 euros.
+The shortfall and funding applied for must come to a minimum of 10,000 euros per individual project.

 The funding is allocated to the site of research – not the project – to cover indirect costs (overheads).
-It is intended for actions that strengthen the research organisation's opportunities to apply for international research funding.
+It is intended for actions that strengthen the research organisation’s opportunities to apply for international research funding.
 The funding cannot be used for commercial activity.

 SRC matching funds can be applied for by research organisations, such as research services or financial administration units.

 The funding period should start on 1 January 2019 at the earliest and end no later than 31 December 2022.
-The aim of the SRC's budget authority is to enable a commitment to expenses over several years.
+The aim of the SRC’s budget authority is to enable a commitment to expenses over several years.

 Sites of research can apply for matching funds to cover the project’s entire Horizon 2020 funding period.
-The funding period ends according to the limits of the Academy’s budget authority.
+The funding period ends according to the duration of the Academy’s budget authority.
 It is possible to apply for follow-on funding for subsequent periods, provided that the project runs for more than a year and the SRC has been granted additional budget authority.

 SRC matching funds are intended for costs that are not covered by Horizon 2020.
 This refers to the difference between the overheads percentage calculated using the Finnish full cost model and the indirect costs reimbursement calculated using the Horizon 2020 model.
 More information is available in the Annotated Model Grant Agreement, a guide aimed at assisting Horizon 2020 beneficiaries.

-The funding is subject to an audit obligation.
+The funding granted by the SRC is subject to an audit obligation.
 The recipient of matching funds must be prepared to, if necessary, show that the funds will not be allocated to any part of indirect costs funded by the EU Commission.